semanticClimate/encyclopedia/docs/transcripts/who_owns_our_knowledge.md

 ## The Future

-What is happening now is change about 5 years ago with the advent of large language models, and I'll come to that in another of these blocks.
+What is happening now changed about 5 years ago with the advent of large language models, and I'll come to that in another of these blogs.